goshng/polap/src/polaplib/man/v0.4/manuscript-supp.md

 Table: Plastid genome assemblies for 23 plant species datasets using subsampled sequencing data with a maximum subsampling rate of 10% (Run Setting B).
 All datasets were downsampled to 10x genome coverage, and Stage 1 included 10 subsampling steps (N).
+Abbreviations are as follows:
-Depending on the dataset, different maximum sampling rates (P) were used in Stage 1, and different replicate sizes (R) were applied in Stages 2 and 3.
+maximum sampling rates (P) in Stage 1, and replicate sizes (R) in Stages 2 and 3.
 NA represents no assemblies in the subsampling-based method and no comparison available.
 {#tbl:benchmark-polap-some-0}